ankitapandit939/APC-INJECTION/README.md

 Think of it like pressing the transparent side panel of a CPU cabinet you’re not breaking anything, just observing how things move inside.

+# **What this demonstration is (and what it isn’t)**

+Let’s be very clear.

+This demo:

+Uses a harmless payload (Calculator)

+Runs in a controlled environment

+Exists only to visualize execution flow

+This demo is not:

+A real-world malware sample

+An evasion technique

+Something meant to bypass security products

+If theory explained what APC Injection is, this demo explains when and how it actually executes.

+# ** The idea behind the demo (before code) **
+Instead of jumping straight into code, let’s set the scene.

+Imagine this sequence:

+Windows creates a process, but pauses it before it really starts

+We quietly place some instructions inside its memory

+We don’t force execution

+We don’t create a new thread

+We just say:
+“When you get a break… run this.”

+That polite request is an APC.

+And because we queue it before the thread even starts, this becomes an Early-Bird APC.

+Now let’s see how that looks in code.

+# **The demonstration code (reference)**

+Don’t try to memorize this.
+We’ll walk through it like a story.
 ```
 #include <windows.h>